-- Plagiarizing essays, term papers, projects, tests, homework, and other course requirements must be the work of the student submitting them; when an idea or quotation of another is used, it must be appropriately acknowledged with proper citation. - Cheating on a test or other assignment. - Unauthorized collaborating a student shall not receive assistance not authorized by the instructor in the preparation of any assignment; a student shall not knowingly give unauthorized assistance to another person in such preparation. - Selling, loaning, or sharing a copy of an examination (or information about an examination), whether past or current. - Providing false or inaccurate information to an instructor or other academic personnel, such as marking an attendance sheet for an absent student. - Altering an academic transcript, grade report, or other University document. - Disrupting classroom, field trip, advising, or other academic activities, either online or on campus. - Being rude or disrespectful toward an instructor or fellow-student.
+- Plagiarizing essays, term papers, projects, tests, homework, and other course requirements must be the work of the student submitting them; when an idea or quotation of another is used, it must be appropriately acknowledged with proper citation. - Cheating on a test or other assignment. - Unauthorized collaborating a student shall not receive assistance not authorized by the instructor in the preparation of any assignment; a student shall not knowingly give unauthorized assistance to another person in such preparation. - Selling, loaning, or sharing a copy of an examination (or information about an examination), whether past or current. - Providing false or inaccurate information to an instructor or other academic personnel, such as marking an attendance sheet for an absent student. - Altering an academic transcript, grade report, or other University document. - Disrupting classroom, field trip, advising, or other academic activities, either on or off campus. - Being rude or disrespectful toward an instructor or fellow-student. - Misusing advanced technology in class (e.g., a laptop computer for non-class-related purposes). - Using a cell phone, sleeping, inattentiveness, doing non-class-related work or activity, or other such inappropriate classroom behavior. - Children in the classroom during evening class hours or unescorted children in Point University buildings at any time.

 Academic misconduct is addressed by the instructor of the course in which is occurs.
-A professor has the prerogative to take a variety of actions, as appropriate, including but not limited to: count a student absent; require work to be redone, in whole or part; require additional work; give a lower or failing grade for an assignment or test; withdraw the student from the course; and/or give an immediate failing grade for the course.
+A professor has the prerogative to take a variety of actions, as appropriate, including but not limited to: count a student absent; require work to be redone, in whole or part; require additional work; give a lower or failing grade for an assignment or test; require the student to leave a class session; withdraw the student from the course; and/or give an immediate failing grade for the course.

-In all cases of academic misconduct, the faculty member will inform the Director of Academic Support in writing of the occurrence and how it was resolved at the class level.
-The Director of Academic Support keeps information documenting instances of academic dishonesty.
+In all cases of academic misconduct, the faculty member will inform the Director of Academics in writing of the occurrence and how it was resolved at the class level.

+Director of Academics for the Access program keeps information documenting instances of academic dishonesty.

 For the first offense of plagiarism, the student will be subject to disciplinary action including a grade of "zero" for the assignment.
 For a second offense, the student will receive a failing grade in the class the plagiarism occurs.
-For a third offense, the student will be dismissed from the online program.
+For a third offense, the student will be dismissed from the Access program.

-A student who believes an error has been made by an instructor in a case of academic misconduct (e.g., who denies the academic misconduct, disputes the facts of the case, believes the sanction is inappropriate) may appeal the decision and corrective action of an instructor to the Vice President for Academic Affairs.
+A student who believes an error has been made by an instructor in a case of academic misconduct (e.g., who denies the academic misconduct, disputes the facts of the case, believes the sanction is inappropriate) may appeal the decision and corrective action of an instructor to the Director of Instructional Support.
 The appeal must be made in writing and received within one week of the instructor's decision, stating evidence for the believed error.
 A duplicate copy of the appeal letter should be submitted to the course instructor.
-The Vice President for Academic Affairs will investigate and respond to the appeal with a decision in a timely manner.
-The Vice President for Academic Affairs is the final level of appeal for all issues in the online program.
+The Director of Instructional Support will investigate and respond to the appeal with a decision in a timely manner.
 The student may and should continue in class attendance and participation as long as an official appeal is pending.
 A student may appeal a suspension or expulsion due to academic misconduct to the President of the University, whose decision will be final.